saragracekimball/EclipseLabs/Algorithms/README.md

 Psedocode is:  *steps or instructions written out in english*

-For example, if I wanted to make a peanut butter and jelly, one algorithm (in peudocode) could be:
+For example, if I wanted to make a peanut butter and jelly, one algorithm (in pseudocode) could be:

     1 get peanut butter, jelly, and bread out
     2 if the peanut butter and jelly are not open: